tochka-public/Tochka.JsonRpc/docs/en/server/configuration.md

 > This is the default route prefix for all controllers/actions inherited from `JsonRpcControllerBase`.

-All JSON Rpc handlers must have same route prefix to distinguish them from REST when you use both APIs in same project.
-If prefix not defined explicitly in handler's route, it will be added automatically (for handlers without defined route, prefix will be set as full route)
+All JSON Rpc handlers must have some route prefix to distinguish them from REST when you use both APIs in same project.
+If prefix is not defined explicitly in handler's route, it will be added automatically.
+For handlers without manually defined route, prefix will be used as full route (without `/controllerName` part).

-Route can be overridden with framework's `RouteAttribute` like usual, and prefix will be added if it's not in route already
+Route can be overridden with framework's `RouteAttribute` like usual, and global prefix will be added if custom route doesn't start with it.

 * Should start with `/`
-* Prefix can be set as `"/"` to get rid of it
+* Prefix can be set to `"/"` to get rid of it

 ## Attributes